‘Game Of Thrones’ Season 7 Fan Theory Suggests Cersei Will Die, But The Killer Won’t Be Jaime Or Tyrion

 “The Valonqar means ‘the little brother,’ not Cersei’s little brother.
 So Cersei’s murderer could be anyone who is a little brother.”

 The Game of Thrones fan also pointed out that the Valyrian word for “little brother” was used to emphasize that the person will be someone with Valyrian blood.
-Jon Snow fits the bill perfectly, as he is a Targaryen and the Targaryens were a noble family from Valyria.
+Jon Snow fits the bill perfectly, as he is a Targaryen, and the Targaryens were a noble family from Valyria.
 In addition, Snow has good reason to want to kill Cersei.
 She did, after all, bring about the downfall of the Starks.

 House Stark #GoT pic.twitter.com/hIfs7sWjhh